nooccarr/reward-gateway/README.md

 # Reward Portal

 ## Goals
-- Create a React app that:
++ Create a React app that:
-	+ Display a form with inputs for each field outlined below
+	- displays a form with inputs for each field outlined below
-  + Allow a user to complete and submit the form
+  - allows a user to complete and submit the form
-	+ Do not allow form submission without completing the entire form
+	- do not allow form submission without completing the entire form
-	+ Provide feedback upon successful form submission
+	- provides feedback upon successful form submission

 ```sh
 {